ethereum/guide/getting_started.md

 ## Syncing up

 It will pause shortly while it figures out your network environment and starts it all up.
 After a little while, you'll see some information on the software as well as on the account it created for you.

-This is your default account.
-In my case, it was the account beginning with
+This is your newly created default account (or 'identity'.
+I use the words interchangeably).
+In my case, it was the account that begins with `XE712F44`.
+This is an *ICAP code*, similar to an IBAN code that you might have used when doing banking transfers.
+You and only you have the special *secret* key for this account.
+It's guarded by the password you just typed.
+Don't ever tell anyone your password or they'll be able to send ether from this account or otherwise use it for nefarious means.

 ```
-Transaction Signer: XE87426PPQPBJL09FUH1UH3MPAKQKEL82N (00f73494)
+Transaction Signer: XE712F44QOZBKNLD20DLAEE8O2YJ7XRGP4 (be5af9b0-9917-b9bc-8f95-65cb9f042052 - 0093503f)
-Mining Benefactor: XE87426PPQPBJL09FUH1UH3MPAKQKEL82N (00f73494)
+Mining Beneficiary: XE712F44QOZBKNLD20DLAEE8O2YJ7XRGP4 (be5af9b0-9917-b9bc-8f95-65cb9f042052 - 0093503f)
 ```

+`eth` is nice.
+It tells you that if you mine successfully with the inbuilt miner, the proceeds will go into your account beginning with `XE712F44`.
+Similarly by default, any transactions you do will come from the same account.

+You'll notice that there are two other codes parenthesised.
+The first is the UUID of the account.
+This is a code, only used locally, which allows you to identify which file the key is stored in.
+This is so that the key can be identified without giving any any information of what account the key is for.

-After you've given a password, you'll see a little bit of information as it tries to connect to the network.
+You'll see a little bit of information as it tries to connect to the network.